-The online learning revolution is here, and it is a rapidly growing and ever changing juggernaut.
-In 2015 the e-learning market was worth an enormous $166.5 billion globally, with projected growth expected to exceed $200 billion by the end of 2017.
+The online learning revolution is here, and it is a rapidly growing and ever-changing juggernaut.
+The e-learning market size was valued at USD 144 Billion in 2019 and is expected to reach USD 374.3 Billion by 2026.

 While businesses around the globe look for ways to lower costs and increase worker competency and productivity, e-learning has provided opportunities for personnel development on a flexible schedule at a low cost, often requiring no more than a computer and Internet access.